spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 **NOTE:** This document covers configuring JupyterHub and deploying a fully specified image.
 A secondary document describes the strategy/process used to define, update, and test a deployment's Docker image: [FRAMEWORK.md](https://github.com/spacetelescope/jupyterhub-deploy/blob/main/doc/FRAMEWORK.md).

 #### Scan-On-Push Docker Vulnerability Scanning

-Our terraform'd ECR registries have scan-on-push vulnerability scanning turned on.
+Our terraform'd ECR repositories have scan-on-push vulnerability scanning turned on.
 After pushing, visit the ECR repository for your deployment, and when ready, review the scan results.
 Address vulnerabilities as needed before proceeding with the deployment.
 Scripts to automate the ECR scan results can be found [here](https://github.com/spacetelescope/jupyterhub-deploy/blob/main/doc/SCRIPTS.md#scripts-to-automate-ecr-scan-results).

 ### Configure JupyterHub and cluster secrets

+**Note**: There is a set of convenience scripts for managing secrets [here](https://github.com/spacetelescope/jupyterhub-deploy/blob/main/doc/SCRIPTS.md#secrets-convenience-scripts)

 There are three categories of secrets involved in the cluster configuration:

 - **JupyterHub proxyToken** - the hub authenticates its requests to the proxy using a secret token that the both services agree upon.
 Generate the token with this command:
     - `openssl rand -hex 32`
--   MAST authentication **client ID** and **client secret** - these were obtained earlier and will be used during the OAuth authentication process (Note that this authentication method is likely to change in the future)
+- MAST authentication **client ID** and **client secret** - these were obtained earlier and will be used during the OAuth authentication process.
--   **SSL private key and certificate** - these were obtained earlier
+- **SSL private key and certificate** - these were obtained earlier.

 Start by assuming the admin role and clone the repository:

 - `aws sts assume-role --role-arn $ADMIN_ARN --role-session-name clone`
-- export AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN with the values returned from the previous command
+- export AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN with the values returned from the previous command.
 - `tools/secrets-clone`
 - `cd secrets/deployments/$DEPLOYMENT_NAME/secrets`